jhugon1/Halofinder-Dump/README.md

 ---

-### Project Context
-- The research focuses on identifying and analyzing dark matter halos in large-scale cosmological simulations.
-- The codebase involves numerical methods, statistical modeling, and computational techniques applied to astrophysical data.
-- This work contributes to an upcoming scientific publication, and as such, only a subset of non-sensitive code is shared here.

----

 ## Example plotting: Catalog Comparison Visualization
 This plot visualizes differences in particles assigned to our computationally cheap, dynamical halofinder (middle plots), and a comparison catalog of halos generated from multi-snapshot data (right plots).
 Plot generated from halo_visualization_comparison script